dyng/ctrlsf.vim/README.md

 3. Press `p` to explore file in a preview window if you only want a glance.

-4. Run `:CtrlSFOpen` can reopen CtrlSF window if you are interested in other matches.
-It is costless because it won't invoke a same but new search.
+4. Running `:CtrlSFOpen` can reopen CtrlSF window if you are interested in other matches.
+It is free because it won't invoke a same but new search.

 5. You can pass arguments like `-i`, `-C` or path directly to ack/ag backend in `:CtrlSF` command.